 Growing in the Shoulder Seasons

-But there are many ways to extend the season earlier in the spring and later in the fall with some cold weather growing techniques.
-With a simple frost cover (or shade cloth for hot climates), you can dramatically extend your growing season and grow food nearly year-round.
+There are many ways to extend the season earlier in the spring and later in the fall with some cold weather growing techniques.
+By using a simple frost cover (or shade cloth for hot climates), you can dramatically extend your growing season and grow food nearly year-round.

 Plant Perennials